Tom Hunt (politician): Parliamentary career

-In January 2020, Hunt wrote in an article for the local East Anglian Daily Times newspaper on crime and anti-social behaviour in Ipswich stating "It is impossible to start thinking about remedies to these issues without also being ready to confront the possibility that a disproportionate number of crimes are committed by individuals from certain communities.
+In January 2020, Hunt wrote in an article for the local East Anglian Daily Times newspaper on crime and anti-social behaviour in Ipswich, stating: "It is impossible to start thinking about remedies to these issues without also being ready to confront the possibility that a disproportionate number of crimes are committed by individuals from certain communities.
 This is something we should be open and honest about.
-Brushing it under the carpet will not get us closer to solving the issue."
+Brushing it under the carpet will not get us closer to solving the issue".
 The Ipswich and Suffolk Council for Racial Equality called his comments "at best disappointing and at worst an ill-judged piece of dogwhistling."
-Conservative Police and Crime Commissioner, Tim Passmore, referred to them as "very unhelpful".
+The Suffolk Police and Crime Commissioner, Tim Passmore, referred to Hunt's comments as "very unhelpful".

 During November 2020 he joined the COVID Recovery Group and abstained in the vote for a second lockdown.

-Following an interim report on the connections between colonialism and properties now in the care of the National Trust, including links with historic slavery, Hunt was among the signatories of a letter to The Daily Telegraph in November 2020 from the "Common Sense Group" of Conservative Parliamentarians.
+Following an interim report on the connections between colonialism and properties now in the care of the National Trust, including links with historic slavery, Hunt was among the signatories of a letter to The Daily Telegraph in November 2020 from the Common Sense Group of Conservative MPs.
 The letter accused the National Trust of being "coloured by cultural Marxist dogma, colloquially known as the 'woke agenda'".
 He has also said that Historic England are "waging a war against our heritage", and considers their approach to explaining slavery at their sites as "Maoist and dystopian".

 On 16 March 2021, Hunt denied claims made by Labour councillors that he had refused to meet with front-line workers with Hunt saying that this was due to earlier disputes with TUC members.